Velveting

 Velveting is a technique in Chinese cuisine for preserving the moisture of meat while cooking.
 Additionally, it provides a soft or "velvety" texture to the meat of any entrée.

-The technique is applied to raw meat before cooking either in oil or in water.
-It involves pre-coating the meat with a mixture of oil, egg white, corn starch, and sherry or rice wine, and then blanching and drying.
+Raw meat is coated in corn starch (and often egg white) and then par-cooked by briefly frying or blanching to set the coating.
+Shaoxing wine and soy sauce are often added for flavor.
 The meat can then be sautéed, stir-fried, deep-fried, simmered, or boiled.
-During cooking, the velveting mixture also protects the meat fibres, preventing them from seizing, resulting in more tender meat.
+During cooking, the velveting mixture insulates the meat fibres from heat, preventing them from seizing, resulting in more tender meat.
+The starch also absorbs any moisture expelled from the cooking meat.

+Velveting is often preceded by or combined with a tenderizing step using baking soda or papain.